ahuacate/pfsense-setup/README.md

 Then to check whether the connection works navigate `Status` > `OpenVPN` and Status field for vpngate-world and vpngate-local should show `up`.
 This means you are connected to your provider.

-### 7.6 Add two new Gateways
+## 5.00 Create two new Gateways
 Next we need to add an interface for each new OpenVPN connection and then a Gateway for each interface.

+### 5.01 Add Network Interface Ports
 Now using the pfSense web interface `Interfaces` > `Assignments` the configuration form will show two available network ports which can be added, ovpnc1 (vpngate-world) and ovpnc2 (vpngate-local).
 Now `Add` both and remember to click `Save`.

+### 5.02 Edit the new Interface Ports
 Then click on the corresponding `Interface` names one at a time, likely to be `OPT3` and `OPT4`,  and edit the necessary fields as follows (editing both OPT3 and OPT4):

 The first edit will be `OPT3`: